-To the north two single track railways ran north to Broomhill Junction - the Inverness and Perth Junction Railway of 1863 and the original Strathspey Railway, reaching here in 1866.
+To the north the two single track lines ran north to Broomhill Junction (not actually a junction, but a division point) - the line north to Forres was the Inverness and Perth Junction Railway of 1863 and the line to Keith was the original Strathspey Railway, reaching here in 1866.

-The was station closed in 1965 by British Railways and was re-opened by the Strathspey Railway in 1978.
+The station was re-opened by the Strathspey Railway in 1978.

 Ballifurth Farm Halt

 Carrbridge Heritage Park